Skip Maine state header navigation

 The Maine Safe Routes to School Program encourages communities to consider how they can make walking and bicycling to school safer through engineering improvements.
 The most successful walk and bike to school efforts combine improvements to the infrastructure around schools with programs that encourage children to walk and bike.

 What are some traffic control measures schools can use?

 The National Center for Safe Routes to School Web site is a great resource with many ideas for infrastructure improvements.

-View our Success Report to see some examples of infrastructure changes some schools in Maine have made!
+View some examples of infrastructure changes some schools in Maine have made!
 For more information about projects previously funded in Maine, visit the National Center for Safe Routes to School Web site and search for Maine.

 A sidewalk, shoulder, bike lane, or crossing improvement can be planned as either part of a road project, or as a separate stand alone project.
 Once a need is identified along a particular road section, a good first step is to see if it can be done as part of an overall road improvement.
 The municipality may already have plans or may be working with MaineDOT or Metropolitan Planning Organizations (MPO’s) to get the road fixed.
 One option would be to work through the transportation planning process to get the road in the budget for improvements, including the needed bicycle and/or pedestrian improvements.

 Contact the local public works director or road commissioner to determine whether the road is in need of improvements; it is possible that the sidewalk improvements can be made the next time the road is reconstructed or rehabilitated.